 2 How to explore the Classical world

-It's time to get a little closer to our topic: the Classical world.
-We will start off with an activity in the format used throughout the course A219 Exploring the Classical World, from which this course is derived.
+It’s time to get a little closer to our topic: the Classical world.
+You will start off with an activity in the format used throughout the Open University course from which this OpenLearn course is derived.

 Watch the video clips below.